ryan-rashidian/qemy/README.md

 - (In Progress) Guide's and helpful information included in CLI.
 - (In Progress) Valuation modeling using DCF, comps, etc.

+Note (2025-06-03):

+- This is my first serious project on GitHub.
+Earlier commits show my learning curve with git, and workflow habits.
+Since then, I've been refining my process. - Thanks for understanding.

 ---

 ## Legal / Attribution